rkumar/cetus/README.md

 1. Press `C-x c` and then type the name of the target directory at the prompt.

-2. Navigate to the target directory, and press `C-x c`, and type '.' at the prompt.
+2. Select files, then navigate to the target directory, and press `C-x c`, and type '.' at the prompt.

+3. If copying a file, to the same directory, or if the file already exists, a unique name will be suggested (numeric suffix).

+## More

-fork of lyra with a different hotkey idea.
+Fork of `lyra` with a different hotkey idea.
 Use this for quickly navigating your file system using hotkeys and bookmarks, and executing commands on single or multiple files easily.

 See https://github.com/rkumar/lyra for detailed info of usage.